Emily Reed, Devon Climate Emergency

 - Devon Association of Local Councils

-West Devon District Council has the Plan progressing through decision making processes.
+North Devon, West Devon, Exeter and Torbay Councils have the Plan progressing through decision making processes.

-A number of partners submitted funding bids to the Innovate UK Net-Zero Pioneer Places fund in December 2022.
+A number of partners developed funding bids to the Innovate UK Net-Zero Pioneer Places fund.
 Devon County Council submitted a bid on the Devon Carbon Plan cross-cutting theme of ‘Knowledge Sharing, Skills and Learning’, bringing together the projects on this theme that need developing in partnership, such as the Farming Advice Service, Energy Advice Service, SME Net-Zero Advice, Net-Zero Skills Training.
 West Devon Borough Council and Exeter City Futures also prepared bids.
-The outcome of these will be known in January 2023.

 3. Devon, Cornwall and Isles of Scilly Climate Adaptation Plan 🟢 [GREEN]

-The Adaptation Strategy is expected to be completed by the start of February 2023 for public consultation in early spring.
-The Group is discussing how that consultation would be handled in Cornwall and the Isles of Scilly where area-level risk registers and action plans are being prepared simultaneously.
-The Group hopes to have a timetable for the consultation by the end of January.
+The Adaptation Strategy is expected to be completed by January 2023 for public consultation in early spring.
+The Group is discussing how that consultation would be handled in Cornwall and the Isles of Scilly.

 4. Devolution Update